 More about the ISS-ABOVE

 The ISS-ABOVE is a standalone unit based on a Raspberry Pi.
-It was developed by Liam Kennedy in the USA, we are the official reseller of the ISS-ABOVE in Europe, providing units assembled in and distributed directly from Europe.
+The Raspberry Pi is complemented by a PiGlow module to signal the ISS pass even without a screen.
+The ISS-ABOVE was developed by Liam Kennedy in the USA, we are the official reseller of the ISS-ABOVE in Europe, providing units assembled in and distributed directly from Europe.

 If you are in North America (USA, Canada, Mexico) and interested in purchasing an ISS-ABOVE, please visit the US site at www.issabove.com.